 Needs Analysis/Contextualization: The activities in the first step are alignment, general assessment and scope definition.
 The alignment provides a common understanding within the organization of process thinking and related concepts.
 A general assessment is used to study the overall situation of the organization's business and improvement goals and its software processes.
 As results of this phase, target profiles are defined, indicating high-priority processes and their capability level to be achieved in order to meet the organization's goals.
 Organization's needs and present situation are considered, and the assessment strategy and scope is defined including the processes that will be investigated in detail.
-All results of the contextualization phase are documented and revised.
-Based on the results of the needs analysis/contextualization phase, the assessment plan is updated and completed determining schedule, participants, source material and restrictions to the assessment.
+All results of the contextualization phase, the assessment plan is updated and completed determining schedule, participants, source material and restrictions to the assessment.